-Figure 72 LAN and WAN
+Figure 74 LAN and WAN

 - Use the Broadband screen to view, remove or add a WAN interface.
-You can also configure the WAN settings on the Zyxel Device for Internet access (Section 6.2 on page 118). - Use the Cellular Backup screen to configure cellular WAN connection (Section 6.3 on page 127). - Use the Advanced screen to enable or disable PTM over ADSL, Annex M/Annex J, and DSL PhyR functions (Section 6.4 on page 133).
+You can also configure the WAN settings on the Zyxel Device for Internet access (Section 6.2 on page 120). - Use the Cellular Backup screen to configure cellular WAN connection (Section 6.3 on page 129). - Use the Advanced screen to enable or disable PTM over ADSL, Annex M/Annex J, and DSL PhyR functions (Section 6.4 on page 135). - Use the Ethernet WAN screen to convert LAN port number four as a WAN port or restore the Ethernet WAN port to a LAN port (Section 6.5 on page 138).